bhakes/bhakes.github.io/_posts/2020-04-19-a-response-to-its-time-to-build.md

 When the overabundance of money from the mines has diminished the number of inhabitants in a state, accustomed those who remain to excessive expenditures, raised the prices of farm products and the wages for labor to high levels, and ruined the manufactures of the state by the purchase of foreign products by property owners and mine workers, the money produced by the mines will necessarily go abroad to pay for the imports.
 This will gradually impoverish the state and make it, in a way, dependent on foreigners to whom it is obliged to send money every year as it is extracted from the mines.
 The great circulation of money, which was widespread in the beginning, ceases; poverty and misery follow and the exploitation of the mines appears to be only advantageous to those employed in them and to the foreigners who profit thereby. — Part 2, Ch.
 6, p.
 172-173

 ```
+If this situation sounds all to familar its because it's exactly what's been going on which the US Dollar over the past half a century.

 ## The United States’s Gold Mine — The US Dollar